 This modest renovation elevated a dumpy house in Queens to the heights of clean-lined modernism.
-Firstly, where the old kitchen was wedged into a back porch, our spacious new kitchen fills the center of the house with sleek lacquered cabinets and soapstone slabs.
-Similarly, our entry door is a lacquered slab of horizontal boards.
-After that, a partial-height wall defines the foyer and frames the living room cabinetry.
-Lastly, while main rooms once turned their backs to daylight, our long runs of strip windows now embrace the outdoors.
+For starters, the kitchen–once wedged into a back porch–now fills the center of the house with sleek lacquered cabinets and generous soapstone slabs.
+Likewise, our new entry door is a lacquered slab of horizontal boards.
+Next, a partial-height wall defines the foyer and frames the living room cabinetry.
+Lastly, where the main rooms once turned their backs to daylight, new runs of strip windows embrace the outdoors.

-Upstairs, we upgraded bedrooms and bathrooms.
+Upstairs, we upgraded bedrooms and bathrooms into stylish suites.
 And at the top floor, we repurposed an old storage attic as a guest room, with a new cathedral ceiling, exposed tie beams, and a cushioned window seat.
-For a serene vibe, we unified its walls, ceilings, and doors in continuous painted bead board.
+For a serene vibe, we unified its walls, ceilings, and doors with continuous painted bead board.

-Outdoors, new concrete stoops have integral concealed lighting.
+Outdoors, new concrete stoops get integral tread lights.
 And ipe planters wrap an outdoor dining area.
 For the exterior finishes, new fiber cement clapboards and a terne metal roof will last forever.
-And we matched those finishes on the the little freestanding garage.
+And we matched all those finishes on the little freestanding garage.
 A garage?
 Let’s move to Queens!